momolabo7/portfolio/content/blog/20230505_cpp_boolean_flattening_trick.md

 }
 ```

-And turns out, in all relevant compilers today (GCC, Clang and MSVC), they all give the same instructions:
+And turns out, in all relevant compilers today (GCC, Clang and MSVC), they all give the same instructions.

 Here is Clang:
 ```asm